Bakunin-san/16in-FAL-Barrel-spt-aki/README.md

 # 16in-FAL-Barrel-spt-aki

-Original author warwolf41 modified by Kropotkin using base by Nootropix/MT_Militia
+Original author warwolf41 modified by Kropotkin using base by Nootropix/A T L A S

 INSTALLATION: